Igor Gräzin: Political views

-Proposed restoring the Estonian maritime border to where it was before 1993, allowing Estonian access to the Nord Stream 1 gas pipeline.
+Gräzin proposed restoring the Estonian maritime border to where it was before 1993, allowing Estonian access to the Nord Stream 1 gas pipeline.

 He opposed the decision to sentence Saddam Hussein to death without a jury.

 An Eurosceptic, he was a dissenting voice in the strongly pro-EU Reform Party.
-He was the only member of Riigikogu to vote against ratifying the Treaty establishing a Constitution for Europe.
+He was the only Riigikogu member to vote against ratifying the Treaty establishing a Constitution for Europe.

 He supports abolishing the Estonian presidency and implementing a bicameral legislature with 80 members in the lower house and 40 in the upper house.

 Personal life

 He is functionally trilingual in Estonian, English, and Russian.